-At December 31, 2019 and 2018, the Organization has net assets with donor restrictions in the amount of \$282,249 and \$274,604, which the Organization intends to satisfy through the expenditure of the cash and cash equivalents balance presented above.
-The Organization also has liquidity in beneficial interest investments held at Community Foundation of Northern Colorado with donor restrictions for scholarships in the amount of \$257,190 and \$212,821 as of December 31, 2019 and 2018, as well as Board designated quasi endowments in the amount of \$897,716 and \$721,256 as of December 31, 2019 and 2018, respectively (Note 3).
 In addition to financial assets available to meet general expenditures over the year, the Organization operates with a balanced budget and anticipates covering its general expenditures by collecting sufficient contributions and other revenues, and by utilizing donor-restricted resources from current and prior years gifts as needed.
 The statement of cash flows identifies the sources and uses of the Organization's cash.
-The statement shows net cash and cash equivalents provided by operating and investing activities of \$20,424 for the year ending December 31, 2019, and shows net cash and cash equivalents used by operating and investing activities of \$2,524 for the year ending December 31, 2018.
+The statement shows net cash and cash equivalents provided by operating activities of \$611,639 and \$62,923 for the year ending December 31, 2020 and 2019, respectively.